digitick/yii-faceplugs/README.markdown

 USAGE:
 ---------------------------------------------------------------------------

+Some Open Graph meta tags are set by default.

-Setting OG tags on a page (in view or action):
+Set custom OG tags on a page (in view or action):

     <?php Yii::app()->facebook->ogTags['og:title'] = "My Page Title"; ?>

 Render Facebook Social Plugins using helper Yii widgets:

     <?php $this->widget('\YiiFacebook\Plugins\LikeButton', array(
-       //'href' => 'YOUR_URL', // if omitted Facebook will use the OG meta tag 'show_faces'=>true,
+         //'href' => 'YOUR_URL', // if omitted Facebook will use the current page URL 'show_faces'=>true,
          'share' => true
     )); ?>

-You can, of course, just use the code for this as well if loading the JS SDK on all pages using the initJs() call in afterRender():
+You can, of course, just use the XFBML code for social plugins as well (if loading the JS SDK with XFBML = true):

     <div class="fb-like" data-share="true" data-show-faces="true"></div>

+At any point you can add additional JavaScript code to run after the Facebook JS SDK initializes:

+    Yii::app()->facebook->addJsCallback($js);

 To use the PHP SDK anywhere in your application, just call it like so (there pass-through the Facebook class):